 \subsection{Qualitative Data Analysis}

-We conducted our qualitative data analysis using the constant comparative method as described by \citet{charmaz2014constructing} in her book on \textit{Constructing Grounded Theory}.
+We conducted our qualitative data analysis using the constant comparative method as described by \citet{charmaz2014constructing} in her book titled ``Constructing Grounded Theory''.
 The constant comparative method helps researchers derive a set of patterns and theories from a systematic analysis of data and is common in qualitative studies in social computing~\cite{10.1145/3274313, 10.1145/3359328, 10.1145/3568491}.
-We chose this approach for our study for several reasons.
-First, it allowed us to explore the nuances of contexts, individual behaviors, and societal phenomena without relying on established theories or concepts.
-Second, the absence of a structured interview script allowed us to freely explore participants' perspectives.
-Third, the iterative research design with a back-and-forth interplay between data collection and analysis allowed us to gather additional textual evidence on Wikipedia and ask follow-up questions during the interviews conducted later, as new information was discovered and as we identified new theoretical insights.
-Because the result of our project was a set of themes and not a broader integrated theory, we do not describe our method as ``grounded theory.''
-That said, our analytic method follows Charmaz's approach to grounded theory in other respects.

-Each round of analysis happened in several steps.
-We first conducted an inductive, open coding technique that required the first author to do line-by-line coding of both the documents gathered in the qualitative forensic analysis process as well as interview transcripts.
-The open coding phase let us collect hundreds of potential pieces of the puzzle and understand small, important details about the deployment of FlaggedRevs, the sentiments and attitudes of its users, and what can or cannot be done to improve the software.
-With these puzzle pieces in hand, we began to form themes by sifting through and recognizing the most significant and/or frequent codes gathered earlier.
+First, we performed inductive open coding; the first author did line-by-line coding of both the documents collected in the QFA process and the interview transcripts.
+Subsequently, we began to form themes by identifying the most significant and/or frequent codes gathered earlier.
 These themes, in turn, were connected to form a set of broader themes.

-This process was repeatedly discussed between the authors of the paper to ensure consensus.
-Notable themes such as ``workload imbalance'', ``disapproval of higher barrier to entry'', ``struggle to reach consensus'', and ``creation of social hierarchy'' gave us a direction to modify our interview script to confirm and dig deeper into certain issues.
-We repeated the abovementioned process until we could no longer discover new themes from the coding process.
-Finally, we constructed detailed memos about our derived themes, accompanied by the most fitting textual evidence from both our interviewees and Wikipedia members expressing their opinions online.
-The findings reported in this paper reflect the most important themes that we identified through the course of this analysis.
+For example, notable themes such as ``workload imbalance'', ``disapproval of higher barrier to entry'', ``struggle to reach consensus'', and ``creation of social hierarchy'' helped us tweak our interview script to confirm and dig deeper into these issues.
+We repeated this process until we could no longer discover new themes from the coding process.
+Finally, we constructed detailed memos about our derived themes, accompanied by textual evidence from both our interviewees and Wikipedia members expressing their opinions online.
+The findings reported in this paper reflect the most important themes we identified.